 Where x is Token A, y is Token B and k is the invariant.
 The constant product market maker algorithm makes sure that the product of the two tokens in the liquidity pool always remains the same.
 As a result, the ratio of the tokens in the pool dictates the price and the amount of liquidity in the pool affects slippage.

 Stablecoins are a type of cryptocurrency which are designed to minimize volatility.
 They are often pegged to a stable asset or basket of assets.
-For MonoX, the vCASH stablecoin is pegged at 1:1 with USD.
+For MonoX, the vUNIT stablecoin is pegged at 1:1 with USD.

 Monoswap uses a similar ratio as Uniswap which forms a price curve.
 However, ours is based on a starting price and a would be price.
-When users first add liquidity to the pool they set a starting price, the assets are backed by vCASH only when someone initially buys at the starting price.
-This is because the vCASH balance needs to be positive for trustless listing pools.
+When users first add liquidity to the pool they set a starting price, the assets are backed by vUNIT only when someone initially buys at the starting price.
+This is because the vUNIT balance needs to be positive for trustless listing pools.

 If a user sells from the starting price the asset depreciates in value, if someone buys from the starting price the asset appreciates in value.
 As such, we use starting price and would be price instead of the ratio between Token A and Token B in the xy=k constant product formula.
 Our pricing algorithm is based on Uniswap’s model found here.